Quantum references: Discussion (quantum case)

 What went wrong?
 And why is the von Neumann algebra formalism (as sketched above) successful in modeling mixed classical/quantum data in other settings?
 The reason, as we understand it, is that this von Neumann algebra formalism is based on a very different intuition: Elements of the von Neumann algebra represent \emph{observables} .
 For example, in $\bounded(\calH)$, we find the Hermitian operators $a$ on $\calH$, and each such operator gives rise to a function from quantum states to real numbers, via $\tr a\rho$ or $\adj\psi a\psi$, depending on whether we consider a mixed state $\rho$ or a pure state $\psi$.
 Physically, this corresponds to the expected value of the real-valued measurement described by $a$.
 And a classical system with values $X$ is described by the Neumann algebra consisting of all bounded complex sequences $a_x$ ($x\in X$).
 For any classical ``state'', namely a discrete\footnote{We assume \emph{discrete} measure spaces to keep this example simple.} probability distribution $\mu$ on $X$, any (real-valued) $a_x$ also gives rise to a real number via $\sum_x\mu(x)a_x$, namely the expectation of $a_x$ where $x$ is the state of the system.

 So an element of a von Neumann algebra (in this formalism) describes a \emph{measurement} on the system.
 I.e., it tells us how to \emph{read} from it.
 In contrast, in our setting, we also need to know how to \emph{write} to the system (since we describe ``updates'').
 This is basically the same difference as between rvalues and lvalues in classical programming languages.
-Knowing how to read a register is not, in general, sufficient for knowing how to write it.\footnote{For example, for a classical register, we can describe how to read it by giving a function $f:M\to X$ from program states $M$ to register contents $X$.
-Yet, from this function $f$, it is not possible to reconstruct how updates on the register should happen.}
+Knowing how to read a reference is not, in general, sufficient for knowing how to write it.\footnote{For example, for a classical reference, we can describe how to read it by giving a function $f:M\to X$ from program states $M$ to reference contents $X$.
+Yet, from this function $f$, it is not possible to reconstruct how updates on the reference should happen.}